OutSystems/OutSystems.SetupTools/docs/Get-OSServiceStudioInstallDir.md

 ```

 ## DESCRIPTION
-This will returns where the Outsystems development environment is installed.
+This will returns where the OutSystems development environment is installed.
-Cause you can have multiple development environments installed, you need to specify the major version.
+Since we can have multiple development environments installed, you need to specify the major version to get.
-Will throw an exception if the platform is not installed.

 ## EXAMPLES